What’s the difference between a font and a typeface, and does it matter? The short answer is yes but context matters.

 In my experience, most web designers, and even professional typographers use the terms typeface and font interchangeably.
 In web design.
 I’m not entirely sure what started this trend.
 But because it’s so common, you probably won’t run into communication problems, whether you say font or typeface.
 Unless the context is confusing.

 In the physical world, it does appear to matter quite a bit whether you say typeface or font.
-But it totally depends on the environment.
-In fact, some people in the print industry will get annoyed if you use the word font and typeface interchangeably.
+But it depends on the environment.
+Some people in the print industry will get annoyed if you use the word font and typeface interchangeably.
 It can make you sound amateurish.

 Why is that?